 9. Cherian Residence in India by Architecture Paradigm

-Abundance of greenery can be seen at the back which almost covers the house.
-There’s this grassy area and shrubs lined to the house serving as its backyard fence.
+An abundance of greenery can be seen at the back which almost covers the house.
+There are this grassy area and shrubs lined to the house serving as its backyard fence.

 10. Panoramic Windows Show Off Modern Home Interior

 Minimalist modern house with the clean concrete surroundings.
 It has white walls beautifully contrasted with dark wood detailing and louvered facade.

 A concrete white staircase leads to the front door of the house resembling a floating box.

 This fully glazed modern house stands in the middle of a lush green lawn.
 It has a sleek design incorporated with glass windows for an expansive view.